Pankaja-Suganda/Net-Engine-IP-With-Software/README.md

-# Net-Engine FPGA with Software
+# Net-Engine IP with Software

 This project provides an FPGA-based hardware accelerator called the **Net Engine** for improving the performance of convolutional neural networks (CNNs) on embedded system.
 The system accelerates tasks like convolution and max-pooling by offloading them from the CPU to the FPGA.